roysanfilipo/roysanfilipo.github.io/README.md

 When the user inputs the number (which needs to be between 0 and 139 - the form input bar only allows for this), a drag queen's information is pulled from the RuPaul's Drag Race API (https://drag-race-api.readme.io/docs) and the drag queen's name, image, and quote are pulled from the API database and appear on the website.

 Some of the drag queens in the API dataset don't have a quote available for some reason.
 So in order to still give them a quote, I wrote an if/else statement in the AJAX portion of the javascript file so that if a drag queen object doesn't have a quote, it will add the text "I have nothing to say to you...".

-The flaw in the site is that if someone was born in January in the year 2000, they will likely generate a negative number, which cannot be submitted with the input form bar.
+The flaw in the site is that if someone was born in the 2000s, they might generate a negative number, which cannot be submitted with the input form bar.
 I am still working on a great question that will fix this scenario!

 Sources for RuPaul Images:
 Image 1 (VH1): https://www.biography.com/news/how-rupaul-brought-drag-to-mainstream-culture